 The holidays scuttle and clamber into our otherwise scheduled, predictable lives.
-We embrace the customs and traditions with a blend of innocent joy mixed with recoiled distress.
-We envision the ensuing stress and demands that, we have all learned, are unavoidable.
-Along with the fracas is an arousing anticipation for exquisite tastes of sugary magic that are inexplicably captured… in a gift or a song… seen in a child’s fascinated face or felt in a warm embrace.
+We embrace the customs and traditions with a blend of innocent joy mixed with recoiled distress, envisioning the ensuing stress and demands that, we have all learned, are unavoidable, along with an arousing anticipation for the exquisite taste of sugary magic that is inexplicably captured… in a gift or a song… seen in a child’s fascinated face or felt in a warm embrace.

 One might never see their extended family if holidays were not considered an obligatory appointment to eat and be merry.
 Great uncle Lester and Cousin Irene with her puffy white terrier, Snuggles, may never have the opportunity to share a meal together if not for the yearly gathering.

-Evergreen and pine trees would hardly get noticed if we were not, once a year, converging under one that has been unabashedly over decorated, and bottom-stuffed with oddly-shaped, colorfully-wrapped offerings.
-Our enamored affection for the tree lasts all of a month, after which we look at its parched branches with a taut face- contemplating its impending exodus from our living room and our life.
-There is the very real threat of becoming kindling, or being haphazardly tossed curbside like an outdated sofa left over at the neighborhood garage sale, plainly unwanted.
+Evergreen and pine trees would hardly get noticed if we were not, once a year, converging under one that has been unabashedly over decorated, and bottom-stuffed with oddly-shaped wrapped offerings.
+Our enamored affection for the tree lasts all of a month, after which we look at its parched branches with a poker face- contemplating its impending exodus from our living room and our life.
+There is the very real threat of becoming kindling or being haphazardly tossed curbside like an outdated sofa left over at the neighborhood garage sale, plainly unwanted.

-Having memorized the first chorus of no less than twenty holiday songs, it would be shameful to miss the annual sing-along with the radio station’s “Christmas songs, commercial free, all day and all night-a-thon”.
+Having memorized the first chorus of no less than twenty holiday songs, it would be shameful to not make use of that much memory skill in an annual sing along with the radio station’s “Christmas songs commercial free, all day and all night-a-thon”.

-Lesson learned- love oneself and others despite themselves.
-Have the warmest and sweetest of holiday moments, tinsel tinged and evergreen scented.
+Love others despite themselves.
+And you, too, shall have the warmest and sweetest of holiday moments, tinsel tinged and evergreen scented.